ucgmsim/workflow/wiki/Using-Workflow.md

 ### Cloning Workflow

-The cylc workflow file we'll use lives in the workflow repository.
+The Cylc workflow file we'll use lives in the workflow repository.
 You must clone this repository to obtain the file.

 ``` shell
 git clone git@github.com:ucgmsim/workflow.git